bcgov/nr-peach/tests/load/README.md

 Our load tests are written in TypeScript and use the [k6](https://k6.io/) load testing tool.
 The tests are located in the `tests/load` directory.
 Each endpoint with defined tests has its own file, named after the functional action the endpoint will perform.

+> [!NOTE]
+> Make sure you have the main nr-peach application running locally somewhere else before running the tests.

 The following tests are currently available:

+> [!NOTE]
+> The following commands assume your current terminal directory is at this folder (`/tests/load`).

 ```sh
 k6 run getProcessEventSet.ts